This post is sponsored by AARP through its campaign to #DisruptAging. All opinions are my own.

 There is something classy about wearing a single strand of pearls or a pair of pearl studs.
 Pearls are a symbol of style and class.
 She knew if I wore a set of genuine pearls the perception of my status would automatically rise in the eye of the beholder.

-What have you learned from your mother’s style that will carry you through the ages and stages of life?
+What have you learned from your mother’s fashion sense that will carry you through the ages and stages of life?